 The CEO of a small telephone-systems company sought to stand out in a sea of competitors in a market, which was going flat.

 We took a close look at the company’s strengths, its ideal client profile, and its sales reps’ ability to position and sell at an executive level.
-We discovered that they had a unique advantage over their competitors in the region.
+We discovered that they had a unique advantage over their competitors in the region by conducting a flat market analysis.

 They also had a clear concept of their ideal client profile.
 We were unsure if their reps could sell at an executive level, but they were hungry and coachable, so they had a good foundation from which to work.